 "The future of trading is definitely more electronic but it is not a case of man versus machines like the film Terminator - a human being is still required to monitor and tweak the algorithms that drive electronic execution," he says.

-In fact those in the marketplace argue that the trading environment is becoming richer in terms of human interaction.
+On the move In fact those in the marketplace argue that the trading environment is becoming richer in terms of human interaction.

 Firms are developing systems that allow traders to combine multiple sources of information, including social media such as Twitter, Facebook and LinkedIn, with their personal technology.